Florentine Diamond: Century of secrecy

-In literature
+In fiction

-The Florentine Diamond plays a central role in Amy Meyerson's 2020 novel The Imperfects, the 2021 novel The Mists of Morne by Justin B. Hodder, as well as the 2022 novel Der rote Diamant (The Red Diamond) by Thomas Hürlimann.
+The Florentine Diamond plays a role in Dan Hanel's 2015 novel In The Shadow of Diablo: Death at the Healing Waters, Amy Meyerson's 2020 novel The Imperfects, Justin B. Hodder's 2021 novel The Mists of Morne, as well as the 2022 novel Der rote Diamant (The Red Diamond) by Thomas Hürlimann.

+The 2014 French film Le Dernier Diamant, directed Éric Barbier, concerns a fictional attempt to steal the Florentine Diamond, which was at the time still considered to be missing.